NikoLicht/portfolio/src/pages/blog/vinyl_record_album_holder.md

 ### Final Thoughts
 Here is a lightly cluttered shot of the finished product and how it looks.
 Thanks for scrolling this far. *Yes, I am aware that you should not place the speaker and record player on the same furniture, but I don't play nearly loud enough for that to be an issue.*

+Overall, I am very pleased with the result and look. <mark>This was the first pancake, and those are never perfect.</mark> The next vinyl record sleeve shelf will be better, but only marginally so I think.
+I am happy with the mounts, despite being fidgety in the end.
+That is actually what saved me and the project, as I was a few millimeters off with my drilling or measurements.

+On top of that, I also had a *"build furniture"* on my [2025 bingo card](../blog/first_post.md).
+So that can almost be crossed off.
+If we count a shelf as furniture.

 ![Final shot of the complete setup](https://res.cloudinary.com/dlb3lkuge/image/upload/v1754830634/IMG20250810133836_towvhh.jpg)